Canal Janchi 잔치 2

 Saturday, May 2, 2026, 4-6pm

-To start the lecture series, artist Christina Yuna Ko will guide a somatic and writing exercise to open the Janchi 잔치 and cultivate its intimate yet convivial atmosphere.
-Driven from research into ritual and its role in the diasporic home, Canal Janchi 잔치 conceptualizes the Korean word for town festivals/feasts to make space to share the threads connecting ourselves and our contexts revealed in the daily life material of garments.
-Alongside the opening exercises, Christina will adorn the space with hanging textiles reimagining Janchi 잔치 from her archives and memories, while also drawing upon the Buddhist framework of ritual adornment janguhm (장엄) to help us carry conversations that center the experience of garments as embodied and beyond the self.
+Driven from research into ritual and its role in the diasporic home, Canal Janchi 잔치 conceptualizes the Korean word for town festivals/feasts as a framework for gathering, creating space to share and reflect on the material, spiritual and political life of garments..
+Christina will adorn the space with hanging textiles reimagining Janchi 잔치 from her archives and memories, while also drawing on the Buddhist framework of ritual adornment janguhm (장엄) to help us carry conversations that center the experience of garments as embodied and beyond the self.

 organized by Christina Yuna Ko & Caroline Taylor Shehan